 Skip to Content

-March is National Nutrition Month and according to the Academy of Nutrition and Dietetics,1 “the campaign is designed to focus attention on the importance of making informed food choices and developing sound eating and physical activity habits.”
+March is National Nutrition Month, and according to the Academy of Nutrition and Dietetics,1 “the campaign is designed to focus attention on the importance of making informed food choices and developing sound eating and physical activity habits.”

-Unsurprisingly, the tips of the day tend to include advice like “make sure half your grains are whole grains” and “choose low fat dairy products in order to keep the calorie count low.”
+The USDA2 offers several resources for getting yourself on track for eating a healthier diet, including eating right on a budget, food plans, and tips of the day.
+Unsurprisingly, the tips of the day tend to include advice like “make sure half your grains are whole grains” and “choose low-fat dairy products in order to keep the calorie count low.”
+But who decided these tips?

-Marion Nestlé’s Food Politics,3 provides some insight in response to a report by the industry watchdog group, Eat, Drink, Politics,4 on some of the corporate sponsors of the USDA including Coca Cola, PepsiCo, Kellogg’s, General Mills, and the Dairy Council.
-These food industry corporations influence the nutrition healthcare professionals’ curriculum, meanwhile in part or in whole develop the dietary recommendations for the general public.
+Marion Nestlé’s Food Politics3 provides some insight in response to a report by the industry watchdog group, Eat, Drink, Politics4 on some of the corporate sponsors of the USDA including Coca-Cola, PepsiCo, Kellogg’s, General Mills, and the Dairy Council.

 So you’re saying, I’ll just find a Paleo practitioner!
 Unfortunately, it’s not that easy.
 Paleo is still a niche market where the many interpretations of what is and what isn’t Paleo are at odds.

 We don’t know what we don’t know, until we know.
-In other words, it’s easy to simply go to the doctor when something is wrong and, if there is no indication that what you’re eating has a role in how you’re feeling, there isn’t a reason to naturally doubt their council.
+In other words, it’s easy to simply go to the doctor when something is wrong and, if there is no indication that what you’re eating has a role in how you’re feeling, there isn’t a reason to doubt their council.

-“My wish is to create a strong sustainable movement to educate every child about food, inspire families to cook again and empower people everywhere to fight obesity.”
+One admirable and significant example is Jamie Oliver’s mission with Food Revolution:6 “My wish is to create a strong, sustainable movement to educate every child about food, inspire families to cook again, and empower people everywhere to fight obesity.”

 Remember, we can catch more flies with honey, and since honey is Paleo (once in a while), we may as well take this route!